The article covers the concept of Consumer Equilibrium in economics, its graphical representation, formula and examples.

 Positive Marginal Utility Example

 Shailesh goes to the market and buys two bars of chocolate.
 Knowing some friends will visit her that day.
 He buys four more bars.
-The marginal utility is positive since he does not need to return to the market to make a new purchase, and his budget covers the additional items.
+The marginal utility is positive since he does not need to return to the market for a new purchase, and his budget covers the additional items.

 Negative Marginal Utility Example